PeARSearch/PeARS-federated/README.md

 ## Important info

 *PeARS Federated* is a version of PeARS for federated use.
+Admins create PeARS instances that users can join to contribute to the index.

 *PeARS Lite* is provided as-is.
 Before you use it, please check the rules of your country on crawling Web content and displaying snippets.
 And be a good netizen: do not overload people's servers while indexing!